-Once you’ve written your essay or personal statement, I think it’s critical to get an objective opinion on it, especially if you’re coming to this field from outside the world of mental health services.
+Once you’ve written a draft of your essay or personal statement, I think it’s critical to get an objective opinion on it, especially if you’re coming to this field from outside the world of mental health services.
 If you’ve been working in a corporate environment, you may underestimate how personal you should get in a personal statement.
 If you’ve been out of the workforce for awhile, you may be at risk of veering into too-much-information territory in order to explain your story.
 I can give you my suggestions on what to keep, what to expand upon, and what to save for the interview (or your own personal therapy).

 Finally, no matter who you are, it’s also critical that your writing be good-to-excellent, because most programs say they use the essay to evaluate your ability to handle the extraordinary amount of writing you’ll be doing in a graduate program.

 I offer two levels of support once you’ve completed your first draft (because no, I do not ghostwrite essays).
-If you’re confident about WHAT you've written about, but you just want help on the writing (proofreading, voice, tone, flow, etc.), I offer an Editing Only package—you send me your essay, I offer my editorial suggestions.
-If, however, you’re not quite sure that you’ve chosen the right parts of your story to highlight, I offer a Coaching & Editing package.
+If you’re confident about WHAT you've written about, but you just want help on the writing (proofreading, voice, tone, flow, etc.), I offer an Editing package—you send me your essay, I offer my editorial suggestions.
+If, however, you’re not quite sure that you’ve chosen the right parts of your story to highlight, I offer a Coaching package.
 I will request background information on you, I will do some research on the program and use my own personal experiences, and I will offer my suggestions about what you specifically should write about.
 Then we will work together to polish it into your best possible essay.

 What Do I Say in the Interview??